ryanlueds/Dansu/README.md

 # Dansu
 Map pose estimation from camera to 2D model in a game where you hit notes.
 Inspired by Osu!
+The name comes from the wasei-eigo for the word 'Dance', and it sort of sounds like Osu.

 Dragos dancing